Skip to main content

 How facades work

 In a Laravel application, a facade is a class that provides access to an object from the container.
-The mechanism lives in the base Illuminate\Support\Facades\Facade class, which every facade extends.
-The base class uses PHP’s __callStatic() magic method to forward calls from your facade to an object resolved from the container.
-Here’s an example:
+The machinery that makes this work is in the Facade class.
+Laravel’s facades—and any custom facades you create—will extend the base Illuminate\Support\Facades\Facade class.
+The Facade base class makes use of the __callStatic() magic method to defer calls from your facade to an object resolved from the container.

 <?php